smoking and pregnancy

 Women who smoke at initial pregnancy assessment (10 weeks), by Health Board

 In 2017 the Welsh Government created a new dataset, Maternity Statistics Wales, which presents data on the percentage of women at initial assessment (10 weeks) who smoked.

 The stats below are for 2015 to 2016 and the whole-Wales average stands at 18.4%

 |Cardiff & Vale||14.6%|

-The research – from 2010 and currently the latest statistics available on smoking throughout pregnancy – also showed that 11,864 unborn babies in Wales are exposed to harm from tobacco each year.
+Research shows that 11,864 unborn babies in Wales are exposed to harm from tobacco each year.

 % were smokers but gave up during pregnancy